amyjko/foundations-of-information/chapters/seeking.md

 # Search engines

 How do *search engines* like Google fit in to all of this?
-In essence, search engines are software take, as input, some query, and return as output some ranked list of resources.
+In essence, search engines are software that take, as input, some query, and return as output some ranked list of resources.
 Within the context of information seeking, they _feel_ like they play a prominent role in our lives, when in actuality, they only play a small role: the _retrieval_ part of the sensemaking steps above.
 To reinforce that, here is the list again, and how search engines fail to help:

 * Search engines *don't* help us identify what we need--that's up to us; search engines don't question what we ask for, though they do recommend queries that use similar words.
 * Search engines *don't* help us choose a source--though they are themselves a source, and a heavily marketed one, so we are certainly compelled to choose search engines over other sources, even when other sources might have better information.